 - Many of the buildings/indoor exhibits do not allow strollers.
 This means that you have to haul anything you have stored in the stroller inside, leave someone outside with the stroller, or trust that nobody will take it!
 Also means that any stroller-sleeping members of your group will have to be woken up or someone will need to wait outside with them.

 - Easier to feed an infant.
 Whether bottle or breastfeeding, you don’t have to stop and unhook a small infant to feed them.
-You can just bottle feed or nurse directly in the carrier wherever you are!
+You can just bottle feed or nurse directly in the carrier wherever you are, breastfeeding is healthy and good for the health and the baby, and for the mothers that care about cosmetics they can also get breast surgery with a Plastic Surgeon NJ as well.

 - Gets kids at your height.
 I would have loved to wear my 3yo in an SSC this year, but wasn’t quite feeling up to it with a newborn as well, and my husband didn’t want to babywear.
 This reminded me of the benefit of getting kids at your eye level.
 Though zoos do their best to make things visible to tiny eyes, often fences, foliage, or signage is lower down and blocking their field of view.
 Lots of times we had to lift her up in order to see what we were seeing.
 Babywearing gets them at your eye level so you don’t have to do that!